What is estrogen?

 - Brain fog: With less estrogen available for binding, the brain’s rich supply of estrogen receptors can become under-stimulated and may lead to forgetfulness, as well as difficulty concentrating and thinking clearly.

 What are the long-term effects of low estrogen?

 In the long-term, the following chronic conditions may emerge:

-- Osteoporosis: Bone cells depend on estrogen to grow and replicate.
+- Osteoporosis: In the years after menopause, women can lose up to one-fifth of their bone mass.
+Bone cells depend on estrogen to grow and replicate.
 When estrogen levels are lower, the body’s reabsorption of old bone can overtake the growth of new bone.

 - Cardiovascular disease: Estrogen has a proven beneficial effect on cholesterol.
 A drop in estrogen can cause a rise in LDL cholesterol (the bad kind) and a dip in HDL cholesterol (the good kind).
 This can cause a buildup of fat and cholesterol in the arteries, which can in turn increase the risk of heart attacks and strokes.

 - Cognitive changes: Because estrogen levels play a role in neuronal growth and the modulation of neurotransmitter systems, some (though limited) research suggests cognitive function may be impaired with lower estrogen levels.